raavanan77/Vi/README.md

 # Vi
-It's a simple automation framework
+It's a simple automation framework.

+# Issues I faced in Linux
-Make sure you added /usr/sbin to the $PATH
+Make sure you added /usr/sbin to the $PATH.

-# Requirements in Client
+# Requirements in Client [Linux]
 nmcli
 ifconfig
 iw